aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/merge-workbooks/merge-files/_index.md

 ## **Introduction**

 Aspose.Cells provides different ways for merging files.
 For simple files with data, formatting, and formulas, the [**Workbook.combine(Workbook)**](https://reference.aspose.com/cells/javascript-cpp/workbook/#combine-workbook-) method can be used to combine several workbooks, and the [**Worksheet.copy(Worksheet)**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#copy-worksheet-) method can be used to copy worksheets into a new workbook.
-These methods are easy to use and effective, but if you have a lot of files to merge, you might find that they take a lot of system resources.
-To avoid this, use the [**CellsHelper.mergeFiles(string[], string, string)**](https://reference.aspose.com/cells/javascript-cpp/cellshelper/#mergeFiles-stringarray-string-string-) static method, a more efficient way to merge several files.
+These methods are easy to use and effective, but if you have a lot of files to merge, you might find that they **consume a lot of system resources**.
+To avoid this, use the [**CellsHelper.mergeFiles(string[], string, string)**](https://reference.aspose.com/cells/javascript-cpp/cellshelper/#mergeFiles-stringarray-string-string-) static method, **which is** a more efficient way to merge several files.

 ## **Merge Files Using Aspose.Cells for JavaScript via C++**

 The following sample code illustrates how to merge large files using the [**CellsHelper.mergeFiles(string[], string, string)**](https://reference.aspose.com/cells/javascript-cpp/cellshelper/#mergeFiles-stringarray-string-string-) method.
-It takes two simple but large files, Book1.xls and Book2.xls.
+It takes two simple yet large files, Book1.xls and Book2.xls.
 The files contain formatted data and formulas only.

 {{% alert color="primary" %}}